Help

 The FLTCIP has numerous consumer protections, including a contingent benefit upon lapse, inflation protection options, portability, and guaranteed renewability (the insurance company cannot cancel coverage except for nonpayment of premiums).

-The contingent benefit upon lapse is a consumer protection built into the FLTCIP.
-If the insurer increases premium rates by a specific percentage that varies by issue age,* you may be eligible to convert your coverage to paid-up coverage.
-Your new maximum lifetime benefit (MLB) will be reduced to the total amount of premiums you have paid for your coverage, or 30 times your daily benefit amount, whichever is greater.
+The contingent benefit upon lapse is a consumer protection built into your FLTCIP coverage and is available under certain conditions when a premium increase occurs.
+It allows you to stop paying premiums and provides you with a reduced level of benefits.
+Your new Maximum Lifetime Benefit (MLB) will be reduced to the total amount of premiums you have paid for your coverage, or 30 times your daily benefit amount, whichever is greater.
 Note: If you had previously received benefits under your plan and then recovered, no benefits will be paid in excess of your remaining MLB.

 Contingent benefit upon lapse thresholds1